DPenner1/WritingSystemHistory/README.md

 This project's objective is to provide a visual reference as to how modern writing scripts are related.
 This is not a coding project, but it can serve as a quick reference for internationalization testing (but is by no means sufficient).

-The diagram is designed to fit on both A4 and US-Letter sized paper (though margins are tight).
+The diagram is designed to fit on both A4 and US-Letter sized paper with at least 1/4" margins.

 ## General Diagram Notes